WeCanCodeIT/cs-exercises/music-persistence-ef/01-ef_creating_generic_repo.md

 1. Use Nuget to add the `Microsoft.EntityFrameworkCore` dependency.
 1. Use Nuget to add the `Microsoft.EntityFrameworkCore.SqlServer` dependency.
 1. Use Nuget to add the `Microsoft.EntityFrameworkCore.Tools` dependency.
+1. Use Nuget to add the `Microsoft.EntityFrameworkCore.Proxies` dependency.
 1. Add a folder named `Models`.
 1. Add a class called `Song` to the `Models` folder.
 1. Add the following properties to the `Song` class.